 To help you decide which vacuum sealer is right for you, let’s look at the different types that are available.
 There are handheld versions that you can consider for small jobs, but if you plan to frequently vacuum seal food, then there are two main types to consider:

 Price might be one of your first considerations.
 Chamber vacuum sealers are generally 2 to 5 times more expensive than a standard external vacuum sealer.
-The cost of bags are significantly lower for chamber sealers, since external sealers often need special bags to function correctly.
+The cost of bags is significantly lower for chamber sealers since external sealers often need special bags to function correctly.

 How much cheaper?